-It is clear to see the unique value of public sector-owned leisure estate and the crucial role they play across our much-loved towns and cities.
+We can no longer ignore or deny the positive impact participation in sports, movement and physical activity play in creating a wealth of social and economic benefits.
+It is clear to see the unique value of public sector-owned leisure estates and the crucial role they play across our much-loved towns and cities.
 The local government invests £1.1bn per year in leisure, parks, and green spaces in England.
-In 2019/20 publicly owned leisure facilities boasted 184 million visits, creating a significant social return, with positive impacts on people’s mental and physical wellbeing, social capital, and community development.
-However, data shows that huge proportions of "hard-to-reach" communities have suffered from a lack of meaningful engagement and access to sufficient recreational activities, movement, wellbeing, and sport.
+In 2019/20 publicly owned leisure facilities boasted 184 million visits, creating a significant social return, with positive impacts on people’s mental and physical well-being, social capital, and community development.

 We have decades of experience working with a global community of keynote speakers from government and commercial backgrounds.